-It, therefore, does not come as a surprise that many popular dishes from Durban have a distinct Indian twist to them, and the curries are not to be overlooked.
+It, therefore, does not come as a surprise that many popular dishes from Durban have a distinctly Indian twist to them, and the curries are not to be overlooked.
 But what is it that sets apart a Durban curry from any other curry?
 This is a good question and what we would conclude is the following.

-Durban curries are said to be much hotter than other curries and will often incorporate the use of hot and spicy cayenne pepper, or a very hot spice known as curry masala, which is different from store bought curry powder.
+Durban curries are said to be much hotter than other curries and will often incorporate the use of hot and spicy cayenne pepper, or a very hot spice known as curry masala, which is different from store-bought curry powder.